rundeck/terraform-provider-rundeck/website/docs/r/job.html.md

 * `nodes_selected_by_default`: (Optional) Boolean controlling whether nodes that match the node_query_filter are selected by default or not.

-* `option`: (Optional) Nested block defining an option a user may set when executing this job.
-A job may have any number of options.
-The structure of this nested block is described below.

 * `command`: (Required) Nested block defining one step in the job workflow.
 A job must have one or more commands.
 The structure of this nested block is described below.